ionic-team/ionic-site/docs/v2/components/index.md

 <h2 id="menus">Menus</h2>

-Menus control side content that slides in or is exposed under a sliding content area.
-Along with [Tabs](#tabs), Menus are a common way to [navigate](#navigation) through an app.
+Menus control side content that slides in or is exposed from the main content area sliding out.
+Along with [Tabs](#tabs), Menus are a common way to navigate through an app if you have several "root" or "top-level" views.
+For the basics of navigating through an Ionic app, see the [Navigation section](#navigation).

-As mentioned in the [tabs section](#tabs), there are some situations where using Tabs might not be desirable.
-For instance, if you have a large number of root views, making a TabBar impractical, a menu might be a better solution.
+For situations where using Tabs might not be desirable, for example if you have a large number of root views (making a TabBar impractical), a menu might be a better solution.

 Menus also allow you to return to root views at any point.
-They can be helpful if you have particularly deep navigation by allowing you to return to the top level of your app quickly.
+This can be helpful if you have particularly deep navigation by allowing you to return to the top level of your app quickly.

-However, because Menus are not always and immediately visible on screen, they require more work for the user to use.
+However, because Menus are not always and immediately visible on screen, they require more work for the user than Tabs.
 Make sure to weigh your priorities when designing the navigational structure of your app.

 To use a Menu add an [`<ion-menu>`](link_to_menu) to your markup next to your root [`<ion-nav>`](link_to_nav):